 Salted Caramel Nutella Chocolate Chip Cookies

 The warm flavors of the holidays are all here in A Taste of Madness' Salted Caramel Nutella Chocolate Chip Cookies.
-Nutella, salted caramel and chocolate chips put a unique twist on the traditional cookie and make it fancy enough for all your festivities.
+Nutella, salted caramel and chocolate chips put a unique twist on the traditional cookie and makes it fancy enough for all your festivities.

 Pinwheel Sugar Cookies

 The holidays are a great time to try your hand at new recipes, and these Linzer cookies are the place to start.
-This recipe from Rasa Malaysia is made with buttery and crumbly dough that's baked into perfect circles and sandwiched together with sweet jam.
+This recipe from Rasa Malaysia is made with buttery and crumbly dough that's baked into perfect circles and sandwiched together with a sweet jam.
 Don't forget the generous amount of powdered sugar on top!

 Italian Almond Cookies

 What do you get when you combine the best cookie in the world with the most iconic Christmas flavor?
 Eggnog Snickerdoodles!
-Wondermom Wannabe has developed an easy way to combine your fave flavors into a chewy cookie that pairs great with a glass of milk or let's be honest, eggnog.
+Wondermom Wannabe has developed an easy way to combine your fave flavors into a chewy cookie that pairs great with a glass of milk, or let's be honest, eggnog.